mysociety/alaveteli/doc/manual/docs/installing/manual_install.md

       --branch master \
       https://github.com/mysociety/alaveteli.git /var/www/alaveteli

 This clones the master branch which always contains the latest stable release.
-If you want to try out the latest (possibly buggy) code you can switch to the `rails-3-develop` branch.
+If you want to try out the latest (possibly buggy) code you can switch to the `develop` branch.

     pushd /var/www/alaveteli
-    sudo -u alaveteli git checkout rails-3-develop
+    sudo -u alaveteli git checkout develop
     sudo -u alaveteli git submodule update
     popd